B-Benja/Bens_Zotero/docs/syncing.md

 Before we dig deeper, we should address one key functionality of Zotero.
 The program allows multiple devices to sync your collections, articles, preferences, and data.
 It does so by uploading the data to Zotero servers (if you enable the option).

-However, even though I feel comfortable storing the metadata externally, I don’t like to store the documents themselves on Zotero servers (not so much a matter of distrust, but practicability; privacy; and I already have my own cloud).
+However, even though I feel comfortable storing metadata externally, I don’t like to store the documents themselves on Zotero servers (not so much a matter of distrust, but practicability; privacy; and I already have my own cloud).

 In the following steps, I will explain how you can store the information about your collection online while keeping the documents offline (or at your preferred destination).